vdiflorio/nextgenpb_tutorial/files.md

 |   `2`  |  Coulombic            |

-* The dielectric constant inside the molecule is typically set equal to 2
+* The dielectric constant inside the molecule is controlled through a specific parameter `molecular_dielectric_constant` while for the solvent, which is water most of the times, it is possible to adjust `solvent_dielectric_constant`.
-* Since the solvent considered is mainly water, its dielectric constant is equal to 80
-* The ionic strength is set to 0,145 mol/L
+* The ionic strength, the measure of the concentration of ions in the solution, can be set up by means of parameter `ionic_strength` and it is measured in `mol/L`.
-* The temperature is set to 298,15 K
+* The temperature `T` is assumed to be equal to the environmental temperature 298,15 K.

 ### Energy Options: